zopefoundation/zope.configuration/docs/narr.rst

    ...    v = string(
    ...      '<text xmlns="http://sample.namespaces.zope.org/schema" name="x" />',
    ...      context)
-   ... except ZopeXMLConfigurationError, v:
+   ... except ZopeXMLConfigurationError as e:
-   ...   pass
+   ...   v = e
-   >>> print v
+   >>> print(v)
    File "<string>", line 1.0
-       ConfigurationError: The directive (u'http://sample.namespaces.zope.org/schema', u'text') cannot be used in this context
+       ConfigurationError: The directive ('http://sample.namespaces.zope.org/schema', 'text') cannot be used in this context

 Let's see what happens if we declare duplicate fields: